cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-function-signature-refactors/README.md

 Also notice that parameters not referenced in this array will shift to the left in order to comply with the new order.
 For example, if we reorder `(a, b, c)` using `[2]` this will move a to the third place so `b` and `c` automatically will shift one place to the right, resulting in `(b, c, a)`

+# TODO

+ * refactor a implementation method wont change its interface signature - super
+ * constructors not supported

 # Ideas